kujeger/flatpak-gog/README.md

 # Flatpak generator for GOG installers
 The hope is to have this eventually work with almost any GOG game, but that is probably a ways off.

-Presently there are hacks, like decompressing and then re-compressing the installer provided by GOG as it is not "really" a zip, which throws flatpak-builder for a loop.

 ## Prerequisites
-You will need flatpak 0.9.1 or later, and `jq`.
+You will need flatpak 0.9.7 or later, and `jq`.
 Both should be available in your repository.

 This all uses the [gnome flatpak runtime](http://flatpak.org/runtimes.html).
 If you haven't already got it, add the repo like this: